Garage Dehumidifier Size

 • Concrete floors holding moisture

-• Poor air sealing
+• Poor air sealing around doors and walls

 • Limited insulation